 Well.
 This late-Spring, early-Summer weather is as predictable as ever… which is to say, completely unpredictable!
 Monsoon rains, high humidity, followed by dry periods of lower than normal temps with low humidity, we have seen a little of everything.
 One thing is for sure, between the mild winter and warm, damp weather, fungal diseases and… Read more »

-Tired of fighting weeds in your lawn?
+Tired of fighting weeds in your Zoysia or Bermuda grass lawn?
 Follow these tips to wipe out weeds!
 Prevent weeds: First of all, it’s NEVER too late and NEVER to early to prevent weeds!
-Pre-emerge products are formulated to prevent weed seeds from germinating or sprout; and since weeds germinate at all different soil temperatures, applying pre-emerge is… Read more »
+Pre-emerge products are formulated to prevent weed seeds from germinating or sprout; and since weeds germinate at all different soil… Read more »

 Learn how amending your soil, applying pre-emerge, planting spring bulbs and more will save you time and help make your landscape look professionally installed next spring!